- Contact Us

 Through efforts to ensure that patient-centered care is a top priority, advanced practice nurses have the means to reassess goals for their patients and families.
 I will always appreciate the critical role and influence we, as nurses, have in promoting health and well-being.
 We should continue to lead and support patients where they are and where they are going on the cancer journey.

 Are you looking for ways to increase cancer prevention in your community, all the while earning valuable continuing education (CE) credit?
-Increase your knowledge about evaluating patients’ risk of developing head and neck cancers by enrolling in the free April Course of the Month.
-Complete “Head and Neck Cancer Essentials: What NPs Need to Know” before the end of the month at no cost to earn 1.0 contact hours (CH) of CE credit.
+Increase your knowledge about evaluating patients’ risk of developing head and neck cancers by enrolling in the April Course of the Month!
+Complete “Head and Neck Cancer Essentials: What NPs Need to Know” at a member-discounted price to earn 1.0 contact hours (CH) of CE credit.